Skip to main content

 Shade, Translucency, and Contour Assessment

 We evaluate the crown's ability to mimic natural tooth optics.
-A crown that is too opaque, too white, or too gray will always look artificial, regardless of the material.
+A crown that is too opaque, too white, or too gray will likely look artificial, regardless of the material.
 We assess surface contour, curvature matching, and the relationship of the crown to adjacent teeth.
 These details matter for cosmetic success.

 Internal Fit and Seating